 Hunter success has tended to be low in this DAU since the early seventies and it has become increasingly difficult to harvest enough cow elk in recent years.
-Over the past five years harvest success has averaged 15%.
+Over the past five years harvest success has averaged 13%.
 There appears to be a diminishing return when increasing the number of cow licenses issued - more hunters result in lower success with no increase, or only slight increases, in harvest.
-This problem appears to be a result of limited access, both physical and legal, to key elk hunting areas in the DAU.
-It is also related to hunter crowding and the fact that there is a limited pool of dedicated elk hunters on which to draw.
+This problem appears to be a result of limited access, both physical and legal, to key elk hunting areas in the DAU, such as the East Fork of Troublesome Creek.
+It is also related to hunter overcrowding problems and the fact that there is a limited pool of dedicated elk hunters on which to draw.